LAST UPDATED – 2/20/26 – Carlsbad Caverns National Park Guide

 Other Things to See in the Area

 The desert mountains of southwestern Texas, New Mexico, and Arizona are some of the most beautiful areas in the American Southwest.
 In addition to Carlsbad Caverns, there are a lot of other amazing landscapes to see in the area.
-In order to assist you in filling out your trip’s itinerary, I have listed some of my favorite places in the region for you to review in my Carlsbad Caverns National Park guide below.
+To assist you in filling out your trip’s itinerary, I have listed some of my favorite places in the region for you to review in my Carlsbad Caverns National Park guide below.

 Guadalupe Mountains National Park

-The Guadalupe Mountains may not be the most well-known of America’s mountain ranges, but they are without a doubt the most unique.
+The Guadalupe Mountains may not be the most well-known of America’s mountain ranges, but they are, without a doubt, the most unique.
 It isn’t often that you see mountains this big and this beautiful in a desert landscape.
-If you are a big fan of back-country hiking and camping, then this park is right up your alley.
+If you are a big fan of backcountry hiking and camping, then this park is right up your alley.
 If you have a few days to spend at the park, I would recommend hiking to the top of Guadalupe Peak.
 Hiking to the summit requires a backcountry camping permit, so make sure you plan ahead.

 White Sands National Park

-READ MORE: | |
+| READ MORE: | |

-White Sands National Park Visitor Guide |
+| White Sands National Park Visitor Guide |

 Tombstone

-If you are a fan of the old-time American West, then you will absolutely love making a stop in Tombstone, Arizona.
-This infamous Old West location was the site of the infamous gunfight at the OK Corral between Wyatt Earp, Doc Holiday and company and the outlaw Cowboys gang.
-The old town part of the city remains much as it was during the time of the gunfight and there are plenty of Wild West activities that visitors can enjoy.
-You can visit an old-time saloon, watch a reenactment of the gunfight, get an old-time family picture taken, or even take a horse and carriage ride thru the city.
+The old town part of the city remains much as it was during the time of the gunfight, and there are plenty of Wild West activities that visitors can enjoy.
+You can visit an old-time saloon, watch a reenactment of the gunfight, get an old-time family picture taken, or even take a horse and carriage ride through the city.

 Saguaro National Park

-If you want to see something different and amazing on your trip, then adding a stop a Saguaro National Park in southern Arizona is something I would strongly recommend.
+If you want to see something different and amazing on your trip, then adding a stop at Saguaro National Park in southern Arizona is something I would strongly recommend.
 Located on both sides of the city of Tucson and known for the high concentration of native Saguaro cactuses that grow in the area, Saguaro National Park is one of the most beautiful desert landscapes in the United States.
-The Saguaro cactuses grow to be as tall as telephone poles and you will absolutely marvel at their size and beauty when you see them in person.
+The Saguaro cactuses grow to be as tall as a telephone pole,s and you will absolutely marvel at their size and beauty when you see them in person.

-READ MORE: | |
+| READ MORE: | |

-Saguaro National Park Visitor Guide |
+| Saguaro National Park Visitor Guide |

 Big Bend National Park

-READ MORE: | |
+| READ MORE: | |

-Big Bend National Park Visitor Guide |
+| Big Bend National Park Visitor Guide |

-Where to Stay
+Where to Stay Near Carlsbad Caverns

 There are a lot of amazing things to see and do in Carlsbad Caverns National Park.
 While I have outlined some of my favorite things to see and do in the park in this guide, I wanted to also provide you with some additional park resources for you to review when planning your trip.
 I have included a list of those resources in my Carlsbad Caverns National Park guide below for you to review.